chandu6863/Python_projects/README.md

 5. **End of Quiz**
    - After all questions are asked, the program will display the final score and indicate the end of the quiz.

+# Project Title: Turtle Racing Game (Project Number: 10)

+This project is a fun, interactive turtle racing game using Python’s Turtle graphics library.
+Players can place bets on which colored turtle they think will win the race, and then watch to see if their chosen turtle reaches the finish line first.

+## Algorithm

+1. **Setup Game Environment**:
+   - Import required libraries (`turtle`, `random`) and create a screen for the game.
+   - Configure the screen dimensions to 500 pixels wide and 400 pixels high.

+2. **Get User's Bet**:
+   - Prompt the player to enter their bet on the turtle color they believe will win, using `textinput`.
+   - Store the player's input in a variable `win`.

+3. **Initialize Turtle Objects**:
+   - Define two lists:
+     - `colours`: A list of six colors for each turtle.
+     - `list1`: Contains y-coordinates to position each turtle in a unique starting lane.
+   - Use a loop to:
+     - Create six turtle objects, each with a color from the `colours` list.
+     - Set each turtle's shape to "turtle" and move each one to its starting position using `penup()` and `goto()`.
+     - Append each turtle object to the `all_turtles` list for easy reference.

+4. **Start Race**:
+   - If the player has made a bet, set `is_game_on` to `True` to start the race.

+5. **Race Simulation Loop**:
+   - Run a loop while `is_game_on` is `True`:
+     - For each turtle in `all_turtles`:
+       - Check if the turtle has crossed the finish line (x-coordinate > 230):
+         - If a turtle crosses the finish line, stop the game by setting `is_game_on` to `False`.
+         - Save the winning turtle’s color to `winning_colour`.
+         - Check if `winning_colour` matches the player's bet:
+           - If they match, display a message indicating the player won.
+           - If they don’t match, display a message indicating the player lost.
+         - Exit the loop to end the race.
+       - If no turtle has crossed the finish line, move each turtle a random distance between 0 and 10 pixels.

+6. **Exit on Click**:
+   - Keep the turtle graphics window open until the player clicks on the screen to close it.